Courses

 Prerequisite: None, although some basic knowledge in American Sign Language will be of benefit to the student.

-Course Description: This course will survey literary and artistic works, specifically in America, about being deaf that are written or created by individuals who are American and deaf.
+This course will survey literary and artistic works, specifically in America, about being deaf that are written or created by individuals who are American and deaf.
 Through the application of critical, literary, historical, and production theories, we will develop an understanding and appreciation of the complexities of experiencing, living and identifying with, and reflecting on, being deaf in America.

-Course Description: Designed to increase student awareness of agencies and organizations that serve the central Ohio deaf community.
+Designed to increase student awareness of agencies and organizations that serve the central Ohio deaf community.
 Students will have the opportunity to use American Sign Language with fluent users and apply their understanding of cultural norms and expectations through providing needed services and support at those organizations.

 The course will be offered each Spring.